 We set the stage for a colossal crash when we think we are Wonder Woman or Superman.
 We are human, there are 24 hours in the day, and we need to sleep.
 No matter how good a time manager you may be, if you set unrealistic expectations, you won’t meet them.
 When you fall short, the desperation that is failure overpowers you.
 If the desired results have been elusive, try a different approach.

 That's why, this year, no resolutions for me.
 I am exchanging resolve for intent.
-Intentions are much less rigid since they are not an all or nothing situation.
-Here are suggestions on how to make intentions work for you in the new year.
+Intentions are much less rigid since they are not an all or nothing.
+Here are suggestions on making choices work for you in the new year.

 Write down your intentions and journal your progress.